h4ck3rk3y/wolfe/README.md

 Mr. Wolfe doesn't change `.bashrc` when the terminal is exited, do `wolfe off` to undo the changes to the `.bashrc` file.

-The pip package runs on my api key, incase it stops working please add your own api key to api.py and install from source.
+The pip package runs on my api key.

+The source now includes a support for  the environment variable `WOLFE_API_KEY`.
+Use this to set your own environment variable, fallsback to the default if environment variable not found.

 ## Contributing